HastingsGreer/blog/ScriptLibraryOrchestrator.md

 the rules of the script / library / orchestrator design pattern are tuned to allow tutorial to exist as a first class unit of code re-use

 Tutorials are library, not script.
+They should be written using best practices: look at the tutorials in the numpy documentation for the target vibe.
 They require high quality tests just like functions or classes in the library.

-Testing of scripts is a good idea too but it is permitted to not, or even to let scripts rot.
+In python, sphinx is a great way to run your tutorials in CI when you build the documentation, making sure they don't rot.

 # Conclusion

 The SLO architecture is not a panacea!
-It's just one option for organizing a project.
+It's just one option for organizing some kinds of project.
 Not every code base should be Script / Library / Orchestrator- that would be just as crazy as dogmatically breaking every codebase into microservices, orgranizing every single codebase into Model / View / Controller, or only ever coding in monolithic frameworks like Rails or Unity.

 The comparison to microservices is, I think, the most illustrative.
 Microservices are a way to bring the advantages of small team development to projects with hundreds or thousands of developers.
 The strict SLO approach advocated here is really a way to bring the advantages of programming in large open source libraries, like numpy or eigen, to single developer projects.

+# Points to integrate

+ when its time to share publish or polish the project, that’s the time to delete lots of old or irrelevant scripts or even just move them to a folder labelled dead dove). this is always easy without  affecting the remaining code! that’s a major goal of the rules scripts can be moved from folder to folder without affecting whether they compile / work

+if you’re going to do serialization the same way in multiple scripts, prioritize getting that into the library. this is a special case where copy paste is unusually toxic.